gezalore/designbench/docs/source/running.rst

 well).
 This is by design, in case a long running benchmarking session (e.g.: an overnight script) encounters a failure, we do not want to waste time re-attempting the failed step.
-To force retrying steps failed on an earlier run, use the ``--retry`` option of ``./designbench run``, or use a new working directory.
+To force retrying steps failed on an earlier run, use the ``--retry`` option of ``./rtlmeter run``, or use a new working directory.

 Rerunning external commands manually
 ------------------------------------

-Whenever an external command is invoked during a step, designbench prints the working directory, command line, and the location of the log file holding the stdout/stderr produced by the command.
+Whenever an external command is invoked during a step, RTLMeter prints the working directory, command line, and the location of the log file holding the stdout/stderr produced by the command.